kubevela/kubevela.github.io/docs/getting-started/introduction.md

 ### KubeVela vs. GitOps (ArgoCD, FluxCD, etc.)

-KubeVela does not replace your GitOps process: it improves it by adding a unified control plane on top of it.
+KubeVela adopts your GitOps process and improves it by adding multi-cluster/hybrid-cloud capabilities:

-* KubeVela can provide cross-environment promotion for your multi-cluster/hybrid-cloud applications, it adopts major of your existing tools for the underlying GitOps driver.
+* KubeVela has a user-friendly and programable workflow that allows you to integrate any of your delivery steps, including approval and notification flows.
-* KubeVela has a user-friendly delivery model that _reduces any lock-in_, you can change any underlying tools without rewriting all your application.
+* With the help of the workflow, KubeVela can provide cross-environment promotion for your multi-cluster/hybrid-cloud applications.

 ### KubeVela vs. PaaS (Heroku, Cloud Foundry, etc.)